FAQs

 I have heard of the mutual funds industry in the Isle of Man.
 What is available?

 Collective investment schemes are well regulated in the Isle of Man.
 There is a wide range of unit trusts and OEIC's.
-There is also a recently introduced expert investor fund.

 Back to top -